 Collection of your personal information

 We do not collect any personal information about you unless you provide it directly to us.
 However, you may be asked to provide certain personal information to us when you elect to use certain features of the Site.
 These may include: (a) Insurance carrier / coverage, (b) contact information, (c) sending us an email message.
-To wit we will use the gathered information for, but not limited to, verifying insurance, communicating with you in relation to services you have requested from us.
+Then we will use the gathered information for, but not limited to, verifying insurance, and communicating with you in relation to services you have requested from us.
 We may also gather additional personal or non-personal information in the future.

 Use of your personal information